vitorpereira2607/vitorpereira2607/README.md

 👋 Hi, I'm Vitor

-I'm currently expanding my skill set in React by developing projects using Next.js.
-For Back-End development, I've worked with Express (Node.js) using MongoDB and MariaDB/MySQL, as well as Fastify with PostgreSQL.
-These projects have given me a good perspective on web development, and I'm willing to continue learning and growing in this field.

 💡 I'm currently developing [**ChatApp**](https://github.com/vitorpereira2607/chatapp), a MERN stack application that allows users to chat with others in real-time.

 # 💻 Tech Stack: